uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 ## Question 1C

-Print and sign your name.
+Print and sign your name on paper and scan it, or on a tablet with a stylus if you have one.
+Include the scan in your submission. **If your name or your signature are missing, you will receive a zero on this assignment.**

 I, <span style="padding-top: 72pt;">______________________________</span> have read and understand these policies.

 Signature: <span style="padding-top: 72pt;">______________________________</span>

-If your name or your signature are missing, you will receive a zero on this assignment.

 # Question 2 - Comments